Stochastic Neural Network Symmetrisation in Markov Categories: Application and numerical results

 \section{Application and numerical results}

-We now describe one concrete application of our stochastic symmetrisation approach.
-In particular, we apply it to the method of \cite{kim2023learning}, which has obtained state-of-the-art results for deterministic symmetrisation across a variety of tasks.
-Although their overall model is deterministic, \cite{kim2023learning} require a stochastically equivariant neural network as a crucial subcomponent, and use an intrinsically equivariant neural network for this purpose.
+We now describe a concrete application of our stochastic symmetrisation approach.
+In particular, we apply it to the method of \citet{kim2023learning}, which has obtained state-of-the-art results for deterministic symmetrisation across a variety of tasks.
+Although their overall model is deterministic, \citet{kim2023learning} require a stochastically equivariant neural network as a crucial subcomponent, and use an intrinsically equivariant neural network for this purpose.
 We show how this component can instead be obtained using our methodology, which allows us apply more flexible off-the-shelf architectures that are not subject to equivariant constraints.
-Empirically, this leads to improved performance over the intrinsic approach on a synthetic example.
-More generally, we believe this case study also demonstrates the greater conceptual and notational clarity that arises by framing this problem in terms of Markov categories, which may be useful for other machine learning applications also.
+Empirically, this leads to improved performance over the intrinsic approach on several synthetic examples.
+More generally, we believe this case study also demonstrates the conceptual and notational precision that Markov categories provide for describing complex machine learning systems, which may be useful in other applications beyond ours.

 Other use-cases for stochastic symmetrisation appear possible beyond the one we consider here.
 In particular, our methodology could also be used more directly to obtain an equivariant model that is overall stochastic, rather than as a component of a deterministic symmetrisation procedure.
 This may be of interest in applications such as deep generative modelling, or where uncertainty quantification is required.
 We leave this for future work.